EpicSkookumScript/SkookumScript-Plugin/README.md

 ![SkookumScript IDE Screenshots](http://skookumscript.com/images/galleries/Screens.png)

+## Learning Resources
+Please see the [Wiki](https://github.com/EpicSkookumScript/SkookumScript-Plugin/wiki) for a list of learning resources for SkookumScript.

 ## C++ Project Instructions
 If you'd like to have SkookumScript see your C++ defined `UFUNCTION`s and `UPROPERTY`s then follow the steps below.
 Be sure to replace any instances of `YourProjectNameHere` with the name of your project as defined in your project's implementation of the primary game module.
 For instance, in the `CExample.cpp` below we can see that the project name is `CExample`, yours will differ: